01 – French Cameroon becomes the Republic of Cameroon with Ahmadun Ahidjo as its first president.

 16 – Eisenhower advises Southern states to set up bi-racial talks to hear black grievances.

-21 - At a demonstration in Sharpeville, South Africa, police open fire on unarmed protesters, killing some 70 people and injuring 180.
-A post-mortem reveals that 70% of the bullets had entered the victim's backs, indicating that they were shot whilst running away.
+21 – At a demonstration in Sharpeville, South Africa, up to 300 police officers open fire on unarmed protesters, killing 69 people and injuring 180.
+A post-mortem reveals that 70% of the bullets had entered the victim’s backs, indicating that they were shot whilst running away.
 The incident leads to a hardening in world opinion against Apartheid.

 21 – Capital of Brazil moves from Rio de Janeiro to Brasilia.